esketit-git/esketitOS/README.md

   - many coins, one interface... a cryptocurrency operating system.

+this release is not yet functional, it has no rpc node support programmed.

 EsketitOS, an operating system for cryptocurrency, multi-coin wallet, HTTP networking, token store and more...

 Esketit is pronounced, sshkedit or air-sskedit, you are not allowed to think about it, sshkedit.
 It is a play on the word "just get it" in reference